razuevMax/SmartCardIO/README.md

 # SmartCardIO
-This project offers WinSCard API in С++11 with STL, which supports PC/SC reader in Windows/Linux platform
+This project offers WinSCard API in C++11 with STL, which supports PC/SC reader in Windows/Linux platform

 This library is built on top of the WinSCard native library (Windows Smart Card SDK) for Windows, on top of the pcsc-lite library for Linux.

+Documentation available on GitHub Pages: https://razuevmax.github.io/SmartCardIO/

 A detailed description of all WinSCard API functions is available in the MSDN Library Documentation (https://msdn.microsoft.com/en-us/library/aa374731(v=VS.85).aspx).